commonpike/fairpost/README.md

 may help you to, for example, immediately publish a certain post to a certain platform if you like.

+### Refresh tokens

+Access and refresh tokens for various platforms may expire sooner or later.
+Before you do anything, try `fairpost.js refresh-platforms`.
+Eventually, even refresh tokens may expire, and you will have to run `fairpost.js setup-platform --platform=bla` again to get a new pair of tokens.

 ### Cli